This revolutionary hot water cylinder learns a households behaviour and only heats what's needed, saving you on water heating!

 CFC-free polyurethane foam, compliant with MEPS standard

-Cotherm iQuaflex 14 A probe thermosta
+Cotherm iQuaflex 14 A probe thermostat

 Rating of TPR supplied with cylinder— factory set to 850 kPa and 90 °C.